History Files

 Although concentrated more in Syria and extending down into Mesopotamia, the Amorites also occupied areas of northern Canaan.
 They founded the island state of Arvad around 2000 BC.
 They also invaded and gained control of Gebal, dominating other small cities along the coastal strip which forms modern Lebanon, while other cities such as Sidon remained free of Amorite influence.

-Disaster struck in the form of the social collapse at the end of the thirteenth century BC.
-Climate-induced drought and famine triggered large-scale population movements in the Near East, along with wholesale looting and raiding, principally by the Sea Peoples.
 Descended from the Canaanite inhabitants who formerly dominated the entire Levantine region, the post-collapse Phoenicians still thought of themselves as Canaanites, and they still occupied the Levantine coastal strip.
 Their language was very closely related to ancient Hebrew, demonstrating the likelihood that both they and the Israelites largely shared origins.

 Sidon of the first millennium BC was for a long time highly influential.
 It was partly responsible for creating the great commercial empire which operated from the Lebanese coast.
 It was also from Sidon that a party had gone out to found the city of Tyre.
 The two later became rivals, with each of them claiming to be the mother city of Phoenicia, and with Tyre later gaining ascendancy.
-All of the Phoenician cities were great seafaring merchants with technically improved ships which had a large loading capacity.
-They sailed the length of the Mediterranean and beyond, establishing colonies in North Africa and Iberia from the tenth century BC onwards.

-It was the Greeks who coined the name Phoenicia ('phoinikes', meaning 'purple people', from the famed purple dye they produced from the shells of the Murex shellfish).
-That production was Sidon's most important industry alongside glass-making, which was conducted on a vast scale.
 The Greeks also knew Sidon as the home of the Princess Europa, whom Zeus supposedly abducted while disguised as a white bull.
 Unfortunately, one technological advance during the city's greatest independent period was the use of parchment and papyrus instead of clay tablets for records-keeping.
 These are highly perishable, and few have survived.

 Phoenicians shifting cedarwood from shore to land

-(Information by Peter Kessler, with additional information from Unger's Bible Dictionary, Merrill F Unger (1957), from Easton's Bible Dictionary, Matthew George Easton (1897), from Egypt, Canaan and Israel in Ancient Times, Donald Redford (Princeton University Press, 1992), from Early Israel and the Surrounding Nations, A H Sayce, from The Amarna Letters, William L Moran, 1992, from the Illustrated Dictionary & Concordance of the Bible, Geoffrey Wigoder (Gen Ed, 1986), from The Cambridge Ancient History, John Boardman, N G L Hammond, D M Lewis, & M Ostwald (Eds), from The History and Archaeology of Phoenicia, Hélène Sader (SBL Press, 2019), and from External Links: An Updated Chronology of the Reigns of Phoenician Kings during the Persian Period (539-333 BC), Josette Elayi (Trans 32, 2007, available in English at DigitOrient). and Encyclopædia Britannica, and Bible Atlas.)
+(Information by Peter Kessler, with additional information from Unger's Bible Dictionary, Merrill F Unger (1957), from Easton's Bible Dictionary, Matthew George Easton (1897), from Egypt, Canaan and Israel in Ancient Times, Donald Redford (Princeton University Press, 1992), from Early Israel and the Surrounding Nations, A H Sayce, from The Amarna Letters, William L Moran, 1992, from the Illustrated Dictionary & Concordance of the Bible, Geoffrey Wigoder (Gen Ed, 1986), from The Cambridge Ancient History, John Boardman, N G L Hammond, D M Lewis, & M Ostwald (Eds), from The History and Archaeology of Phoenicia, Hélène Sader (SBL Press, 2019), and from External Links: An Updated Chronology of the Reigns of Phoenician Kings during the Persian Period (539-333 BC), Josette Elayi (Trans 32, 2007, available in English at DigitOrient), and Encyclopaedia Britannica, and Bible Atlas.)

 c.1050 BC